Top

 Proximity Defense

 Another commonly utilized defense for New Jersey dram shop liability cases is the “proximity defense”.
-Dram shop liability cases hinge on the prosecution successfully argued that the:
+Dram shop liability cases hinge on the prosecution successfully arguing that:

 • The last place the intoxicated person drank was the premises in question.